nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-623.2 High productivity - Nation with food security

-Currently, the agricultural sector contributes 8.4% to GDP , while employment in this

-sector accounts for approximately 27%.
-Additionally, 15.3% of export revenue is

-generated from agricultural crops.
+Currently, the agricultural sector contributes 8.4% to GDP , while employment in this sector accounts for approximately 27%.
+Additionally, 15.3% of export revenue is generated from agricultural crops.
 This highlights the significant role agriculture plays in

 Sri Lankan society.

-With rapid population growth, traditional technologies alone became insufficient to

-produce the required amount of food for the population, prompting Sri Lanka to adopt

-modern technological methods.
-These efforts enabled the country to meet the target of

-producing 2.4 million metric tons of rice necessary for the population.
-However, some

-shortsighted policies implemented during past administrations have challenged domestic

-rice production.
-Farmers struggle to receive a fair price for their harvests, while consumers

-find purchasing preferred rice varieties at affordable prices difficult.

-Increasing the production of high-quality vegetables and fruits has become a challenge,

-with approximately 30% of the total vegetable and fruit production being lost post-

-harvest.
-Looking at the other field crop sector, the country spent about USD 400 million

-on imports in 2022 alone.
-Additionally, the production of foreign exchange-earning crops

-such as tea, coconut, rubber, export-oriented crops, and specialty crops has declined.
-The

-wrong agricultural policies and actions of past governments, along with the failure to

-adopt appropriate technologies, have contributed to these issues.

-As a result, the current agriculture sector in Sri Lanka faces several major challenges,

-including subsistence farming, minimal mechanization, high production costs, insufficient

-prices for production, high prices and price volatility of agricultural products, weak

-extension services, inadequate value addition, and low youth participation.
-This agricultural

-policy has been formulated after carefully considering the prevailing conditions, and it is

-expected that its implementation will yield an income of approximately LKR 3 million

-per acre annually.
-The policy aims to exceed 400 million metric tons in national tea

-production, increase the yield per coconut tree to 80 coconuts per annum, raise the rubber

-yield to 1,300 kilograms per hectare per year, and achieve a paddy yield of 6 metric tons

-per hectare.
+With rapid population growth, traditional technologies alone became insufficient to produce the required amount of food for the population, prompting Sri Lanka to adopt modern technological methods.
+These efforts enabled the country to meet the target of producing 2.4 million metric tons of rice necessary for the population.
+However, some shortsighted policies implemented during past administrations have challenged domestic rice production.
+Farmers struggle to receive a fair price for their harvests, while consumers find purchasing preferred rice varieties at affordable prices difficult.

+Increasing the production of high-quality vegetables and fruits has become a challenge, with approximately 30% of the total vegetable and fruit production being lost post- harvest.
+Looking at the other field crop sector, the country spent about USD 400 million on imports in 2022 alone.
+Additionally, the production of foreign exchange-earning crops such as tea, coconut, rubber, export-oriented crops, and specialty crops has declined.
+The wrong agricultural policies and actions of past governments, along with the failure to adopt appropriate technologies, have contributed to these issues.

+As a result, the current agriculture sector in Sri Lanka faces several major challenges, including subsistence farming, minimal mechanization, high production costs, insufficient prices for production, high prices and price volatility of agricultural products, weak extension services, inadequate value addition, and low youth participation.
+This agricultural policy has been formulated after carefully considering the prevailing conditions, and it is expected that its implementation will yield an income of approximately LKR 3 million per acre annually.
+The policy aims to exceed 400 million metric tons in national tea production, increase the yield per coconut tree to 80 coconuts per annum, raise the rubber yield to 1,300 kilograms per hectare per year, and achieve a paddy yield of 6 metric tons per hectare.

 #### Principles